-It is important to understand how the brain works which I go into detail here in my other post, with that being said, in its basic form, it is a creature of habit and how I like to define it to make the concept of our thoughts easier to understand, is a cows stomach; what we feed it, it regurgitates.
-In other words, every conversation, every word we have used, learned and overheard, we have absorbed subconsciously throughout our lives and is stored in our brains, which in turn, shape our opinions, heavily contribute to the form our inherent beliefs and of course, cloud the difference between our past thoughts and current need for thinking for ourselves.
+It is important to understand how the brain works at a basic level which you can read about in more detail here; in its basic form, the brain is a creature of habit and I like to define it – in order to make the concept of our thoughts easier to understand – like a cows stomach; what we feed it, it regurgitates.
+In other words, every conversation, every word we have used, learned and overheard, has been absorbed subconsciously, throughout our lives.

-On average, we have over 60,000 thoughts running through our minds on a daily basis, and it is not possible nor is it providing anyone with any value, by trying to control every single one of those 60,000 thoughts.
+On average, we have over 60,000 thoughts running through our minds on a daily basis, and it is not possible, nor is it providing anyone with any value, trying to control every single one of those thoughts.